ganrad/az-aks-ref-arch-4hls/dev-cluster/README.md

-#  Reference Architectures for Azure Kubernetes Services (AKS) Developoment Cluster
+#  Azure Kubernetes Service (AKS) reference architecture for new application *Containerization/modernization* projects
-This repository contains IaaC deployment artifacts for deploying an AKS cluster for development regions/environments..
+This repository contains IaaC artifacts for deploying an AKS cluster to jump-start new application modernization projects.

 **Architecture Blueprint**